morganhowell95/LonelyNoMore-CarolinaCreates/README.md

 <h5>To run the program: "python LonelyNoMore.py"</h5>

-Bonus points for checking out the BabyBoy branch and making it smarter!
+Bonus points for checking out the BabyBot branch and making it smarter!

 **Note: You may run the file "ListLocalLibraries.py" to list all the modules you have installed (locally) for Python!